-I’ve been to Kiev before (or Kyiv as locals pronounce it), but that was two years ago.
+I’ve been to Kyiv before, but that was two years ago.
 Since then, it’s all kicked off in the country and an uprising began in November 2013 to change the situation and dethrone the corrupt government.
 Lots of terrible deaths happened here as you’ll have witnessed on the news and are still ongoing in the East of the country.
 Since the trouble first began, people started to erect tents all over the square and along the main avenue (Khreshchatyk).

 I booked my flights 2 months before I was due to come.
 I knew it was a bit risky at the time, so I didn’t book anything else until about a week before.
 My travel insurance provider said they would cover me for any problems, as long as they were not due to terrorism, civil war or if I was travelling against the advice of the British government.
 After a lengthy phone call with them, it turns out they will cover me if I get hurt, but will not help me get home if something happens for the above reasons.
 Great.